OlegKorn/PHP-JS-html2pdf/README.md

-# PHP wikipedia articles downloader & PDF converter
+# PHP wikipedia articles downloader & PDF converter (via Dompdf)

 ## The main purpose is to obtain & convert & download as PDF-files the articles, contained within certain div in a given initial Wiki-article, passed via input.
 ## Example: